francescofiorella/computational_intelligence_2022_2023/exam/README.md

 The purpose of this project is to develop some agents able to play quarto.
 Each agent aim to beat with a high winning ratio the random agent, which always takes a random piece, and always places a piece in a random position.

 The main project folder contains the original `quarto` library, provided by Andrea Calabrese, along with the `quarto.ipynb` file, that contains the implementation of the genetic algorithm, the hardcoded, minmax, and reinforcement learning strategies.<br>
-The file `ga_2.ipynb` contains a previous (less successful) implementation of the GA.
+The file `quarto_failures.ipynb` contains a previous (less successful) implementation of the GA.

 ## An agent using fixed rules